Introduction

 • Next, we want to account for the repeated measures of plots within blocks.
 We are going to try three different ways of doing this, each of which represents a different way that correlation can exist between different time points in the same plot.

-• First, we will try an independent errors model, with a separately estimated covariance parameter for each pair of time points.
+• First, we will try an unstructured covariance model, with a separately estimated covariance parameter for each pair of time points.

 Warning in finalizeTMB(TMBStruc, obj, fit, h, data.tmb.old): Model convergence